Skip to main content

 Michigan Probate Guide

-County-specific probate court contacts, filing fees, required forms, and step-by-step estate settlement guidance for executors in Michigan.
+County-specific probate filing-office contacts, filing fees, required forms, and step-by-step guidance for families settling an estate in Michigan.

 Find Your County